 1) What is Respondus for?

 Respondus is a piece of software that can be used with Blackboard to help set up online tests or exams.
-It is widely used by the Online Assessment and Feedback (OLAF) Service, and it can also be very useful to academic and support staff who are running their own formative or summative online tests.
+It is widely used by the Online Assessment and Feedback (OLAF) Service, and it can also be very useful to academic and professional services staff who are running their own formative or summative online tests.

 2) How might staff be able to use it?